Investor group seeks to bar Snap from indexes over voting rights

 A spokesman for Snap declined to comment.

-Snap's US$3.4 billion initial public offering of stock last week marked the hottest technology IPO in three years as investors snapped up shares of the Venice, California company, even though its two co-founders retained near total control.
+Snap's US$3.4 billion initial public offering last week marked the hottest technology IPO in three years.
+Investors snapped up shares of the Venice, California company, even though its two co-founders retained near total control.
 The situation alarms some big investors who fear other companies might copy Snap's structure.

-Other big S&P 500 companies like Facebook and Google parent Alphabet also have non-voting shares but still grant voting rights with other widely-traded shares.
+Other S&P 500 companies like Facebook and Google parent Alphabet also have non-voting shares but still grant voting rights with other widely traded shares.

 After the council raised concerns about Snap's lack of voting rights last month, Snap's chairman Michael Lynton wrote back on Feb.
 21 to point out a section of its prospectus stating the voting structure "prolongs our ability to remain a founder-led company" and that Snap will have a majority-independent board, including himself.

 Index inclusion requirements vary.
-For the S&P 500 a stock typically needs a market capitalization of around US$5.5 billion and to have been profitable over the past four quarters, for instance, Blitzer said.
+For the S&P 500 a stock typically needs a market capitalisation of around US$5.5 billion and to have been profitable over the past four quarters, for instance, Blitzer said.

+Snap's lack of voting rights was outlined in a registration statement Feb 2.
+The company filed amended versions of the document during the month, ultimately including more notice that investors might receive limited information.
+The company also specified Class A investors would be invited to attend its annual meeting.

+Spokespeople for the U.S. Securities and Exchange Commission and Snap declined to comment on the reasons for the new language.

+The agency often asks for more disclosure on issues it thinks would be important to investors.

+"Often at the top of that list is information about the rights of shareholders," Berger said.

 (Reporting by Ross Kerber in Boston.
 Additional reporting by Lauren Hirsch in New York.
-Editing by Bernard Orr)
+Editing by Bernard Orr and Meredith Mazzilli)

 - Reuters